KnightNiwrem/telegraf-throttler/README.md

 const bot = new Telegraf(process.env.BOT_TOKEN);

 const throttler = telegrafThrottler({
-  out: {
+  in: { // Aggresively drop inbound messages
-    minTime: 25,                     // Wait this many milliseconds to be ready, after a job
+    highWater: 0,                       // Trigger strategy if throttler is not ready for a new job (default: LEAK)
-    reservoir: 3,                    // Number of new jobs that throttler will accept at start
+    maxConcurrent: 1,                   // Only 1 job at a time
-    reservoirRefreshAmount: 3,       // Number of jobs that throttler will accept after refresh
+    minTime: 10000,                     // Wait this many milliseconds to be ready, after a job
-    reservoirRefreshInterval: 10000, // Interval in milliseconds where reservoir will refresh },
+    strategy: Bottleneck.strategy.LEAK, // Drop jobs if throttler is not ready },
-});
+  inKey: 'chat', // Throttle inbound messages by chat.id instead });
 bot.use(throttler);